Earth Homes Now

 the value of one's earthen house.

-pages on this website in a lot more detail.
+this website in a lot more detail.

 But, my assignment to you is to get some dirt, mud and plants